JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/path4.png" %}

-**Option 4: Virtual directories in App Service**
+**Option 4: Virtual applications and directories in App Service**

-_This is not recommended option_ but _technically_ you can use virtual directories in App Service.
+_This is not recommended option_ but _technically_ you can use virtual applications and directories in App Service.
-Of course this option is not available unless you use Windows and deploy your code directly to the App Service (in another words if you use containers this is not even option).
+Of course this option is only available in Windows and if deploy your code directly to the App Service (so not even technically possible is using Linux or containers).

-But do pay attention to this and test it carefully so that you don't get suprises.
+There is excellent write-up about this in [Stack Overflow](https://stackoverflow.com/a/74948250).

+---

+So please do test these options and see which one fits your needs the best.

 ## Conclusion